php/php-gtk-src/win32/README.win32.txt

  Whatever approach you adopted when you built PHP, you will need to repeat in the php-gtk directory.

- You will need to add the paths to your PHP sources (php5\Zend, php5\TSRM, php5\main) to the Include env var in your compiler.
-You will also need to add the path to the php5ts.lib you are building against to the Library env var, and the path to a PHP executable binary (any PHP binary will be fine for this) to %PATH%.
+ You will need to add the path to your PHP source (<dev_dir>\php5) to the Include env var in your compiler.
+You will also need to add the path to the php5ts.lib you are building against to the Library env var, and the path to a PHP executable binary (any version of php.exe will be fine for this) to %PATH%.

 c.
 Generating configure